OWASP/Top10/2017/en/0xa7-xss.md

 There are three forms of XSS, usually targeting users' browsers:

 * **Reflected XSS**: Your app or API includes unvalidated and  unescaped user input as part of HTML output or there is no content security policy ([CSP](https://www.owasp.org/index.php/Content_Security_Policy)) header.
-A successful attack can allow the attacker to execute arbitrary HTML and JavaScript in the victim’s browser.
+A successful attack can allow the attacker to execute arbitrary HTML and JavaScript in the victim's browser.
 Typically the user will need to interact with a link, or some other attacker controlled page, such as a watering hole attack, malicious advertisements, or similar.
 * **Stored XSS**: Your app or API stores unsanitized user input that is viewed at a later time by another user or an administrator.
 Stored XSS is often considered a high or critical risk.
 * **DOM XSS**: JavaScript frameworks, single page apps, and APIs that dynamically include attacker-controllable data to a page are vulnerable to DOM XSS.
 Ideally, you would avoid sending attacker-controllable data to unsafe JavaScript APIs.